sky-ecosystem/wh-lz-migration/README.md

 - Transfer the locked tokens from the Ethereum NTT Manager to the Ethereum side of the LZ Token bridge
 - Set the rate limits of the Ethereum side of the LZ Token bridge to a non-zero value
 - Transfer the mint authority from the Solana NTT Manager program's PDA to the Solana LZ Token bridge program's PDA
+- Transfer the freeze authority from the Wormhole governance PDA to the LZ Governance OApp's CPI authority PDA that is controlled by Sky PauseProxy.

 ## Migration functions